piers-sinclair/pierssinclair.github.io/_posts/2021-08-18-Localisation-part-1-the-front-end.md

 export default withTranslation(['General'], ['Home'])(comp);
 ```

-After that I had to define WithTranslation in my props and then I was good to go.
-I changed it
+After that, I had to define WithTranslation in my props, and then I was good to go.
+I changed it from

-From

 ```javascript
 type UserProfileProps =